 French carrier Minerve (IW) placed an order for two P&W-powered MD-11s in September 1998 and an additional example in June 1989.
 Deliveries were planned for 119, 1993 and 1994 and would be used to replace the DC-8 and DC-10.

-However, in January 1992, IW was merged with Air Outre Mer to create AOM French Airlines, and the MD-11 order was transferred across.
+However, in January 1992, Minerve was merged with Air Outre Mer to create AOM French Airlines, and the MD-11 order was transferred to the new airline.

 Monarch Airlines (ZB)

-One of the UK’s oldest airlines Monarch (ZB) leased a WO MD-11 (N273WA) between May and October 1998 to add capacity to its long-range routes.
+One of the UK’s oldest airlines, Monarch (ZB), leased a World Airways MD-11 (N273WA) between May and October 1998 to add capacity to its long-range routes.
 Sistership N277WA was also used in 1999.

 Nigeria Airways (WT)